ghdl/ghdl/doc/using/pyGHDL/index.rst

    The DOM is using ``libghdl`` for file analysis and parsing.

-.. topic:: pyGHDL.dom
+.. topic:: pyGHDL.lsp

-   *pyGHDL.dom* is language server protocol (LSP) written in Python.
+   *pyGHDL.dom* is `language server protocol <https://en.wikipedia.org/wiki/Language_Server_Protocol>`__
+   (LSP) written in Python.
 The implementation offers an HTTPS service that can be used e.g. by editors and IDEs supporting LSP.

 .. toctree::